 If you're going to start cycling to work regularly you're going to be burning a lot more calories and using up a lot more energy than jumping in a car.
 Having a good filling breakfast with a good balance of protein and carbohydrates is definitely of great importance, as is making sure to stay hydrated.
 Drink plenty of water before setting off and fuel your body throughout the day to ensure you have the energy needed to cycle back in good condition.

-I hope this guide has been helpful to those of who are considering starting a cycling commute to work.
-If anyone has any extra tips or pieces of advice for commuting via bike be sure to leave us a comment!
+I hope this guide has been helpful if you are considering starting a cycling commute to work.
+If you have any extra tips or advice to share then be sure to leave us a comment!